 Child Attending School laws are different for each state, and not all states allow for support to continue after the age of 18.
 Eligibility for continued support depends on the laws of the state where the child support order was created.
 This is true even if Oregon has revised or modified the other state’s order.
 If you are inquiring about a non-Oregon order and want to see other state requirements, visit the the Intergovernmental Reference Guide ».

-- child of the parties who is unmarried, not active military, and not legally emancipated.
+- a child of the parties who is unmarried, not active military, and not legally emancipated.

 - making satisfactory academic progress as defined by the school.